futurewei-cloud/global-scheduler/docs/README.md

 It is evolved from the open source [Kubernetes](https://github.com/kubernetes/kubernetesh) v1.15 codebase with some fundamental improvements.

-Arktos aims to address key scheduling challenges of compute units (e.g. VM and containers) across a large number of DC clouds and edge clouds---system scalability, resource sharing, resource efficiency, scheduling rate/latency, application-performance-aware scheduling, etc.
+Global Scheduler aims to address key scheduling challenges of compute units (e.g. VM and containers) across a large number of DC clouds and edge clouds---system scalability, resource sharing, resource efficiency, scheduling rate/latency, application-performance-aware scheduling, etc.